 You may have already seen tables of % vVO2max for intervals.
 For example running a 1000m at 90% of the vVO2.
 The problem with these tables is that it only works if you have “classic” endurance.

-With our model, the paces are calculated directly for the theme of the session.
+With our model, the training paces are calculated directly for the theme of the session.
 For example, a 6×1000 meters session at 10km pace will directly take your theoretical time over 10km.
 Moreover, we apply a progression to the paces when you want to beat your record.

 My practical recommendations to get the right training paces